FoushWare/frontend_bookmarks/README.md

       - how to make the code reusable and isolated this require to know some design patterns
       - layout and positioning with css

+## html
+- normal document flow [from left to right and from top to bottom] , postionining elements based on block or inline element [video](https://www.youtube.com/watch?v=yqxb4clxszg)
 ## search about

   - thunk vs saga middleware